Charlotte-Roemer/bat-migration-europe/Website/content/project/methods/why-acoustics.md

     <td style="width:500px">

 Recordings of bat echolocation calls are easy to collect
-- Material is cheaper and cheaper
+- Material has become relatively cheap
 - Setting up a passive recorder in the field is quick and easy
 - Data process can be automated
 - The process is not intrusive (no need to capture or disturb bats)